-In connection with the settlement of our lawsuit against Microsoft Corporation in 2010, Microsoft became our first licensee.
-Pursuant to the Settlement and License Agreement between us and Microsoft, Microsoft paid us \$200 million, and Microsoft was granted a worldwide, irrevocable, nonexclusive, non-sub licensable fully paid up license for our patents for certain Microsoft products.
-We have also signed Patent License Agreements with Avaya Inc., Aastra USA, Inc. Mitel Networks Corporation, NEC Corporation and NEC Corporation of America, Siemens Enterprise Communications GmbH & Co.
-KG, and Siemens Enterprise Communications Inc. to license certain of our U.S. patents, for a one-time payment and an ongoing royalty for all future sales through the expiration of the licensed patents with respect to certain current and future IP-encrypted products.
+We have signed Patent License Agreements with Avaya Inc., Aastra USA, Inc., Microsoft, Mitel Networks Corporation, NEC Corporation and NEC Corporation of America, Siemens Enterprise Communications GmbH & Co.
+KG, and Siemens Enterprise Communications Inc. to license certain of our patents, for a one-time payment and/or an ongoing royalty for all future sales through the expiration of the licensed patents with respect to certain current and future IP-encrypted products.
+We have engaged IPVALUE Management Inc. to assist us in commercializing our portfolio of patents on securing real-time communications over the Internet.
+Under the multi-year agreement, IPVALUE will originate and assist us with negotiating transactions related to patent licensing worldwide with respect to certain third parties.

 Our employees include the core development team behind our patent portfolio, technology and software.
-This team has worked together for over ten years and is the same team that invented and developed this technology while working at Leidos, Inc. Leidos, Inc. is a FORTUNE 500® scientific, engineering and technology applications company that uses its deep domain knowledge to solve problems of vital importance to the nation and the world, in national security, energy and the environment, critical infrastructure and health.
-The team has continued its research and development work started at Leidos, Inc. and expanded the set of patents we acquired in 2006 from Leidos, Inc. into a larger portfolio with over 80 U.S. and international patents with over 100 pending applications.
+This team has worked together for over ten years and is the same team that invented and developed this technology while working at Leidos, is a FORTUNE 500® scientific, engineering and technology applications company that uses its deep domain knowledge to solve problems of vital importance to the nation and the world, in national security, energy and the environment, critical infrastructure and health.
+The team has continued its research and development work started at Leidos, and expanded the set of patents we acquired in 2006 from Leidos, into a larger portfolio with over 100 U.S. and international patents with over 75 pending applications.
 This portfolio now serves as the foundation of our licensing business and planned service offerings and is expected to generate the majority of our future revenue in license fees and royalties.
 We intend to continue our research and development efforts to further strengthen and expand our patent portfolio.
 See - Operations - Research and Development Expenses for a description of our research and development expenses for the past three fiscal years discussed below.